shabegom/buttons/README.md

 - The `remove` command gets funky if the button adds a button of the same name via a `template`

 ## Releases

+### 0.2.4
+- Add a command palette command to add a button codeblock to a note
+- Set default button styles with Style Settings plugin

 ### 0.2.3: Calculate button type
 - Added a `calculate` button type that can do maths and output results